The HI covering fraction of Lyman Limit Systems in FIRE haloes: Acknowledgements

 \section{Acknowledgements}

+We thank an anonymous referee for their helpful and constructive report.
 RF, MB acknowledge financial support from the Swiss National Science Foundation (grant no. 200021\_188552).
 RF acknowledges financial support from the Swiss National Science Foundation (grant no. PP00P2\_194814).
 CAFG was supported by NSF through grants AST-2108230, AST-2307327, and CAREER award AST-1652522; by NASA through grant 17-ATP17-0067 and 21-ATP21-0036; by STScI through grant HST-GO-16730.016-A; and by CXO through grant TM2-23005X.
 We acknowledge PRACE for awarding us access to MareNostrum at the Barcelona Supercomputing Center (BSC), Spain.
-This work was supported in part by a grant from the Swiss National Supercomputing Centre (CSCS) under project IDs s697 and s698.
+The FIREbox simulation was supported in part by a computing allocation from the Swiss National Supercomputing Centre (CSCS) under project IDs s697, s698, and uzh18.
 We acknowledge access to Piz Daint at the Swiss National Supercomputing Centre, Switzerland under the University of Zurich’s share with the project ID uzh18.
 The authors would like to acknowledge the University of Zurich's Science IT (www.s3it.uzh.ch) team for their support.
 All plots in this paper were created with the Matplotlib library for visualization with Python \citep{2007CSE.....9...90H}.